Best 10 Foods to Boost Metabolism

 Metabolism is the rate at which the body burns calories and carries out other essential processes.

-Certain foods contain specific nutrients that increase the body’s metabolism and by boosting your metabolic rate, you may be able to shed excess weight and reduce their risk of obesity and related health issues.
+Certain foods contain specific nutrients that increase the body’s metabolism and by boosting your metabolic rate, you may be able to shed excess weight and reduce the risk of obesity and related health issues.

 Ten of the best metabolism boosting foods